Jasbir96/Algoprep_cohort_1/Levelup/6_React/adv-react/notes.md

 ### rules of hook
 * hook are pure js function
 * hooks start with the use
-* should only be used inside functional Components
+* should only be used inside `functional Components`
 * call hooks on the top level i.e it should outisde any conditional block, loops or any handler function

+**Extra insight**: a hook can only be called inside another hook

 ## foundational knowledge
 * components : reusable UI
-* custom hook :reusable logic
+* custom hook : reusable logic

+# React-2
+* useReducer : useState for complex state mangment
+* useRef :
+**Perf**
+* useMemo
+* useCallback
+* React.memo